 Reflecting on strategies and activities, what worked and what did not work?

-Our original strategy of using reporter fusions and protein activity as a proxy for measuring transcript abundance was unsuccessful so we moved onto the strategy of using real-time PCR.
-From the RT-PCR, we generated data different from our beta-galactosidase assays and were able to draw some conclusions from that data.
-In the future, continuing to use the RT-PCR approach and including more upstream DNA to pinpoint which component of the upstream regions are necessary is most likely the next step.
+Our original strategy of using reporter fusions and protein activity as a proxy for measuring transcript abundance was unsuccessful so we moved onto the strategy of using real-time quantitative reverse transcription PCR (RT-qPCR).
+From the RT-qPCR, we generated data different from our beta-galactosidase assays and were able to draw some conclusions from that data.
+In the future, continuing to use the RT-qPCR approach and including more upstream DNA to pinpoint which component of the upstream regions are necessary is most likely the next step.
 It also became difficult for both partners to work on the project in equal amounts of time and maintain communication about the project over the course of the semester.
 Other projects reduced the amount of time Dan was able to work on this project and so it was difficult for both partners to be on the same page regarding the progress made on this project.

 What would you do differently next time?